lyteword/chspurgeon-tod/volume-4/psalm-92.md

 **Verse 2.** *In the morning, and...every night.* God is Alpha and Omega.
 It is fit we should begin and end the day with his praise, who begins and ends it for us with mercy.
 Well, thou seest thy duty plainly laid before thee.
 As thou wouldst have God prosper thy labour in the day, and sweeten thy rest in the night, clasp them both together with thy morning and evening devotions.
 He that takes no care to set forth God's portion of time in the morning, doth not only rob God of his due, but is a thief to himself all the day after, by losing the blessing which a faithful prayer might bring from heaven on his undertakings.
 And he that closes his eyes at night without prayer, lies down before his bed is made.— *William Gurnall.*

 **Verse 2.** *Thy faithfulness* (Vulg. *`veritas, '*) *every night.* Truth can be taken in its proper signification.
 Thus St. Jerome on our Psalm takes it, and says: "The truth of the Lord is announced in the night, as if it were wrapped up in some verbal obscurities.
 In an enigma it is spoken, and in parables; that seeing, they should not see, and hearing, they should not understand.
 Moses ascended Mount Sinai, Ex 24:9, and passed into the tempest and into the blackness and darkness, and there spake with the Lord."
 Thus Jerome.
 Christ brings back the light to us, as Lactantius teaches.
 Shall we wait, says he, till Socrates shall know something?
 Or Anaxagoras find light in the darkness?
 Or Democritus draw forth the truth from a well?
 Or till Empedocles expands the paths of his soul?
 Or Ascesilas and Carneades see, feel, and perceive?
-Behold a voice from heaven teaches us the truth, and reveals it more clearly to us than the sun himself...In the night truth is to be shown forth, that the night may be turned into day.— *Le Blanc.*
+Behold a voice from heaven teaches us the truth, and reveals it more clearly to us than the sun himself...
+In the night truth is to be shown forth, that the night may be turned into day.— *Le Blanc.*

 **Verse 3.** *Upon an instrument of ten strings.* Eusebius, in his comment on this psalm, says: *"The psaltery of ten strings* is the worship of the Holy Spirit performed by means of the five senses of the body, and by the *five* powers of the soul."
 And to confirm this interpretation, he quotes the apostle, 1Co 14:15: "I will pray with the spirit, and with the understanding also; I will sing with the spirit, and with the understanding also."
 "As the mind has its influence by which it moves the body, so the spirit has its own influence by which it moves the soul."
 Whatever may be thought of this gloss, one thing is pretty evident from it, that *instrumental music* was not in use in the church of Christ in the time of Eusebius, which was near the middle of the *fourth* century.
 Had any such thing then existed in the Christian Church, he would have doubtless alluded to or spiritualized it; or, as he quoted the words of the apostle above, would have shown that *carnal usages* were substituted for *spiritual exercises.* — *Adam Clarke.*